tempertemper/www.tempertemper.net/src/site/resources/2014-08-27--what-is-ssl-and-is-it-worth-the-bother.md

 ## Sounds great, but what's the catch?

 Sounds great, doesn't it?
 It's not without its downsides though.
-The SSL certificate itself comes at a cost – the basic certificate is fairly affordable—and as you'd expect—the souped-up certificate with your company's name alongside it less so.
+The SSL certificate itself comes at a cost – the basic certificate is fairly affordable---and as you'd expect---the souped-up certificate with your company's name alongside it less so.

 The SSL encryption also makes the connection between the server and the person viewing your website slightly slower.